All rules are detailed within the FishDonkey app. Please be sure to review all the rules within the app. They override anything here.

 Points will be awarded based upon length + girth of each fish.
 Each participant may enter as many fish as they want, but only the 3 largest fish will be added up for a total score.
 At the end of the year, the top 5 scores in each division will be crowned Kings of the Cats.
 There will be a Channel Cat division, a Flathead division and also an overall winner with Channels and Flats added together.
 Ties will be decided by the largest of the 3 fish, then the second largest, then third.

-Participants will be required to take a picture of each fish to be entered and submit the picture and measurements via this submission form.
+Participants will be required to take a video and/or picture of each fish to be entered and submit the picture and measurements via the FishDonkey app.

 LENGTH AND GIRTH PICTURES ARE REQUIRED ON ALL FISH.
 The picture must include the entire length of the fish laying on the ruler.
 A picture showing only a portion of the fish will be disqualified.
 For doing this use a standard tape measure, bump board, yard stick or those stick on boat rulers or equivalent.
 Please do not use a homemade ruler.
 A rigid device is required for measuring the length and a bump type board with a hard stop for the nose to stop against is recommended.
 Use a flexible type tape for the girth.

 Here are a few great examples of photo shots with the control item and also fish next to a ruler for verification.
 This is what I like to see: